Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ![](https://github.com/Keizaal/Keizaal/blob/main/assets/images/installation%20guide/17.%20Creation%20Club%20MO2.png)

-After that navigate to the "Creation Club Addon" section of Mod Organizer and tick all of the mods under the headers of the creations you are using.
+Now navigate to the "Creation Club Addon" section of Mod Organizer and tick all of the mods under the headers of the creations you are using.
 If there are no headers present for one of the creations above then no additional mods are required for them to work in Keizaal.

 ![](https://raw.githubusercontent.com/Keizaal/Keizaal/main/assets/images/installation%20guide/13.%20Creation%20Club.PNG)